Acupuncture Results Timeline: When You'll Actually See Changes

 FAQs

 Q3.
 How often should I get acupuncture treatments for the best results?
-For most conditions, clinical studies show that treatment conducted twice weekly yields optimal results.
-However, the frequency can vary based on your specific health concern.
-Most patients complete their acupuncture regimen within 12 sessions, though some complex cases may require up to 18 sessions.
+For most conditions, twice a week works best.
+That said, your frequency depends on what you're dealing with.
+Most patients finish their plan within 12 sessions, though more complicated cases might go up to 18.